Ostrogski family: History

 The Ostrogski family was most likely of Rurikid stock and descended from Sviatopolk II of Kiev.
 Some scholars however claim that their descent is from the Galicia-Volhynia line of the Rurikid dynasty.
-Vasilko Romanovich (c.1256-1282), Prince of Slonim, may have been the grandfather of Prince Daniel Ostrogski.
+Vasilko Romanovich (c.1256-1282), Prince of Slonim, may have been the grandfather of Prince Danylo Ostrozky.
 The probable progenitor of this family was Prince Danylo Dmytrovych (or Danylo Wasilijewicz), who received Ostroh from Liubartas, son of Grand Duke of Lithuania Gediminas.
 His son, Prince Feodor Danilovich Ostrogski, was a supporter of King Jagiello, who in 1386 confirmed him in possession of the Ostroh Castle and appointed governor of Volhynia in 1387.
 In addition to Ostrog Feodor Danilovich Ostrogski became owner of Korets, Zaslav (Izyaslav, in present Khmelnytskyi Oblast, Ukraine), and other towns.
 In some chronicles Feodor is called Dux Fethko de Ostrog.

 Their dominions in Volynia, Galicia, and Podolia included 24 towns, 10 townlets, and more than 100 villages.